akiroom/AXResolvedAddress/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+## Installation

+AXResolvedAddress is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod "AXResolvedAddress"

 ## Example

 Get the list of http services.